Mitin Masi: Stories

 Apart from these, Suchitra Bhattacharya also wrote six adult detective stories of Mitin Masi namely:

-Ekta Shudhu Wrong - Mitin caught a drug paddling gang only through a wrong number.
+Ekta Shudhu Wrong Number - Mitin caught a drug paddling gang only through a wrong number.

-Bish - An extramarital affair of a woman with her son in law compelles her daughter to poison her mother to death.
+Bish - An extramarital affair of a woman with her son in law compelled her daughter to poison her mother to death.

 Trishna Mara Geche - An innocent girl attempted suicide after being rigorously blackmailed by a notorious man.
 Armed with the image of murder, the innocent girl's friend sets out to take revenge on the blackmailer.

-Maron - A mother cannot see the suffering of her disabled son and therefore mercy-killed him by air embolism and framed her daughter in law.
+Maron Batash (Translation: Lethal Air by Radha Chakravarty) - A mother cannot see the suffering of her disabled son and therefore mercy-killed him by air embolism and framed her daughter in law.

 Megher Pore Megh - An extramarital affair of a rich businessman infuriated his dejected wife, after which she planned a cold blooded murder with the businessman's assistant.

 Palabar Path Nei - Bidisha, a rich businessman's wife is blackmailed for her questionable past.
 The blackmailer turns out to be her own father-in-law and his illegitimate son.
 It's the first independent novel of the Mitin Masi series.